 A bigger example is Kenzo Kabuto.
-He almost died cause a laboratory experiment gone wrong, but his father saved his life.
-However both of them thought it would be better not telling Kouji and Shiro — Kenzo's sons — he had survived.
-For YEARS Kouji and Shiro grew up mostly alone, thinking their father died alongside their mother while he was building a Humongous Mecha to defend humankind.
+He almost died in a laboratory experiment gone wrong, but his father saved his life.
+However both of them thought it would be better not telling Kouji and Shiro— Kenzo's sons— he had survived.
+For years Kouji and Shiro grew up mostly alone, thinking their father died alongside their mother while he was building a Humongous Mecha to defend humankind.
 When Kenzo revealed the truth to them, Kouji was too glad to hold a grudge, but Shiro took a long while until before he could forgive him.
 Also, Kenzo had no troubles slapping his adoptive son when he thought Tetsuya was crossing the line.
 All of it finally bit everyone's butts at the end of the series.

 Another Mazinger Z character who suffered due to Abusive Parents was...
 Big Bad Dr. Hell himself.
-Like it was seen in the manga continuity penned by Gosaku Ota (that gave a backstory to most of the villains), since he was a child his mother abused him physically and emotionally (insulting him, stating openly she did not want getting kids and she would be better off if he would have never been born...) as his father shrugged off indifferently.
-The physical and psychological mistreatment he suffered back then is one of the reasons he decided Humans Are Bastards and he became so unhinged.
+In the manga continuity penned by Gosaku Ota that gave a backstory to most of the villains, his mother abused him physically and emotionally (insulting him, stating openly she didn't want kids and she would be better off if he had never been born...) as his father shrugged it off indifferently.
+The physical and psychological mistreatment he suffered back then is one of the reasons he decided Humans Are Bastards and became so unhinged.

-Accidental Pervert: It happened several times, not only to Kouji but also to Sayaka.
+It happened several times, not only to Kouji but also to Sayaka.
 One example of it was original manga's episode 8 when they saw each other naked in the hot springs.
-Curiously there was not slapping or reproaching.
-After the initials screams they calmed down and apologized at each other.
+Curiously there was no slapping or reproaching.
+After the initial screams they calmed down and apologized at each other.
 It was even cute.

 And in the Mazinger vs Great General of Darkness movie, Kouji accidentally walked in Sayaka when she was having a shower in one of the first scenes.
 This time he was slapped.